 We do important work

 Columbia Valley Community Health is the regional leader in providing a high quality, sustainable Healthcare Home in a teaching, growing environment.
-We are a dynamic and progressive community health center, and we were the first in the Pacific Northwest to acheive the Joint Commission's Primary Care Medical Home certification.
+We are a dynamic and progressive community health center, and we were the first in the Pacific Northwest to achieve the Joint Commission's Primary Care Medical Home certification.

 We are a Federally Qualified Health Center (FQHC) providing comprehensive, integrated services for the entire family at seven clinic locations in Wenatchee, East Wenatchee and Chelan, WA.
 Click here to see our locations.

 "The providers at Columbia Valley Community are very attentive.
 They are willing to listen to me and put my mind at ease.
 My doctor explains things to me in a way I can understand, that helps me not to be anxious, espeically when it comes to the health care of my children.
 I appreciate that they take the time to explain all of the things I need to know."

 We live our Mission.
 It is the mission of Columbia Valley Community Health to provide access to improved health and wellness with compassion and respect for all.
 Our core values are Respect, Trust, Compassion, Integrity and Quality.